My Quiet Kitchen

 Storage

-Refrigerate and enjoy within 5 days.
-Can also be frozen for up to 2 months.
+Keep refrigerated and enjoy within 5 days, or wrap well and freeze for up to 2 months.

 Estimated Nutrition (per serving)